 The EIDL is available to those who qualify both nonprofits and for profit businesses.
 They have a low interest rate with a max rate of 4%.
+BUT this will CLOSE at the end of the year (12/31/21) or until funding runs out, so apply SOON!

 In addition to the SBA EIDL program, other SBA loans that may be able to support you now.
 SBA loan providers can be found at many local banks.
 If you need assistance connecting to a SBA loan officer check out Lender Match is an SBA site to introduce applicants with SBA lending partners utilizing our regular loan products.